Welcome to my Website!

 Tuition and refunds

-Tuition is charged at the beginning of the semester and is due no later than Tuesday of the second week of lessons.
-Tuition can be paid online through your student portal (which includes a convenience fee), in person with cash or a check, by mail via cash or check, through Zelle, or through Venmo.
+Tuition is charged at the beginning of the semester and is due at the end of the first week of lessons.
+Tuition can be paid in person with cash or a check, by mail via cash or check, through Zelle, or through Venmo.
 Additional details, such as my Venmo username, will be provided on your semester’s invoice, which will be emailed to you a few weeks prior to the start of the semester.
+(I am working on becoming an EFA vendor so homeschooled students can use their public funds under the Arkansas LEARNS act).

 THERE ARE NO REFUNDS.
 When lessons are missed for the reasons listed above under the heading "attendance" in paragraphs 2, 4, and 5, those lessons are RESCHEDULED.
 Lessons missed for ANY other reason than those listed above under the heading "attendance" in paragraphs 2, 4, and 5 will NOT be rescheduled or refunded.
 “We got busy and forgot” is not an excuse to reschedule a lesson or receive a refund.
 My goal is that every student gets the exact number of lessons they pay for that semester, however, I cannot rearrange my entire schedule because you forgot or got busy.
-The only exceptions I will make to my no-refund policy will occur if your student gets injured and can no longer physically play their instrument, or if you are moving too far away to continue lessons short notice.
+The only exceptions I will make to my no-refund policy will occur if your student gets injured and can no longer physically play their instrument, or if you are moving too far away to continue lessons short notice, or if there is some other type of emergency

 Tuition is subject to change semester by semester.
-Currently, tuition comes to between $15-$17 per session for half-hour lesson students and between $30-34 per session for hour lesson students.
+Currently, tuition comes to between.
 Tuition varies each semester depending on the number of sessions.
-In any semester, we will have between 34-42 sessions depending on the school calendar and number of group classes and performances.
+In any semester, we will have between 8-20 sessions depending on the school calendar.

 Scholarships